Charles Francis Jenkins: Television

-On June 14, 1923, Charles Jenkins broadcast the world's first wireless motion pictures.
-The inspiration for his invention came from a letter he received from a deaf child who asked if he could create a device that would enable the deaf to see sign language from a distance.
-This idea led Charles Jenkins to invent the wireless motion picture machine.
-During the demonstration, attended by representatives from the U.S. Army, the U.S. Navy, and the U.S. Post Office, the machine captured images of live hand movements and transmitted them wirelessly to a receiver in an adjacent room.
-There, the images were projected onto a viewing screen, allowing Jenkins to fulfill the child's request.
-This event marked the first time that motion pictures of any kind had been sent through the air.

-On June 13, 1925, Charles Jenkins revealed his invention to the world in a highly publicized event.
+Charles Jenkins claimed to have broadcast the world's first wireless motion pictures.
+On June 13, 1925, an exhibition was arranged for government officials.
 To demonstrate motion, a small model of a Dutch windmill was constructed, and its blades were turned slowly by the wind generated from an electric fan.
-With the cooperation of the U.S. Navy, this moving image was broadcast from the Naval Radio Station in Bellevue, Washington, D.C., and received by Jenkins' rooftop antenna at 1519 Connecticut Avenue where the images were projected for the public.
-Charles Jenkins was awarded the U.S. patent "Transmitting Pictures by Wireless" on June 30, 1925 (U.S. Patent Number 1,544,156).
+With the cooperation of the U.S. Navy, this moving image was broadcast from the Naval Radio Station in Bellevue, Washington, D.C., and received by Jenkins' rooftop antenna at 1519 Connecticut Avenue several miles distant where the images were projected for the public.
+Charles Jenkins was awarded the U.S. patent "Transmitting Pictures by Wireless" on June 30, 1925.

 In 1928, the Jenkins Television Corporation opened the first television broadcasting station in the U.S., named W3XK, which went on air on July 2 from the Jenkins Laboratories at 1519 Connecticut Avenue in Washington D.C., eventually broadcasting six nights a week at 8pm.
 At first, the station could only send silhouette images due to its narrow bandwidth, but that was soon rectified and real black-and-white images were transmitted.
-The Jenkins Television Corporation went public in December 1928 and gained a market value of 10 million, bringing Charles Jenkins both widespread fame and considerable fortune.
+The Jenkins Television Corporation went public in December 1928 and gained a market value of $10 million.
 From 1929 the broadcasts were sent from Wheaton, Maryland.

 His mechanical technologies (also pioneered by John Logie Baird) were later overtaken by electronic television such as devised by Vladimir Zworykin and Philo Farnsworth.
 In March 1932, Jenkins Television Corporation was liquidated and its assets acquired by Lee de Forest Radio Corporation.
 Within months, the De Forest company went bankrupt and the assets were bought by RCA stopping all work on electromechanical television.